Wooden boats of World War II: Patrol boat

 Wooden-hulled 83-foot patrol boats were used in the United States Coast Guard as patrol boats, also called cutters.
 Used as patrol craft and rescue craft.
-The US Coast Guard was active in support of amphibious activity in other the Normandy landings and Pacific war amphibious landing.
-Landing small woodcraft in the surf skill the Coast Guard had and was called on to help with.
+The US Coast Guard was active in support of amphibious activity in other the Normandy landings and Pacific War amphibious landing.
+Landing small woodcraft in the surf was a skill the Coast Guard had and was called on to help with.
 Coast Guard used not only Patrol boats but many other wood boats and landing craft.
 The 83-foot patrol had two 600-horsepower "Viking 2nd" Model TCG-8 inline eight-cylinder gasoline engines built by Sterling Engine Company.
 The boats displacement 76 tons when fully loaded.
 They were 83 ft in length, had a beam of 16 ft, and a height of 64 in.
 For dangerous work Chris-Craft built 36-foot wooded Radio Controlled Patrol boats.

 Yard patrol boats

 Patrol boats were as small as 22-foot and the largest 110-foot.
 Some were built new for the war and some were boats acquired for war use.
 After the attack on Pearl Harbor, the US Navy leased many California tuna boats, most having refrigerated cargo holds were valuable assets for the Navy to deliver fresh goods to troops.
 Men that had knowledge of these boats were needed.
 On February 16, 1942, the Navy asked tuna skippers and crews “The Navy needs men to man the [clippers] — experienced men, like yourselves.
 Needless to say, duty in the war zones will be hazardous.”
 Over 600 men volunteered to work on the boats and join the Navy.
 The tuna boats were made Navy boats and patrolled the US coasts, the Panama Canal and served in several battles of the South Pacific, including the Battle of Guadalcanal.
 Examples: USS YP-72, USS YP-422 and USS YP-74.
 New boats were also built both with and without refrigerated cargo holds most working in the South Pacific.
 Over 250 tons of refrigerated cargo could be carried in ten wood and four steel refrigerated wells.
 Accommodations were provided for three officers and twenty men.
 These vessels were designed for easy conversion to tuna clippers post war.